TimSnaith/OnePoint-API-Documentation/README.md

 Status | Description
 ------ | -----------
 200 | Success
-400 | Bad request. the HTTP message will vary depedning on the type of problem
+400 | Bad request. the HTTP message will vary depending on the type of problem

 ### API's
 The API's are split into the following: